cs203t10-ryverbank/ryver-api/README.md

 All requests made will first arrive at Ryver Gateway, then be redirected to the appropriate client microservice accordingly.
 Ryver Gateway is also able to naturally load-balance requests by integrating with Ryver Registry and selecting appropriate instances of a required client service.

-As the public-facing service, Ryver Gateway runs on port `8080`, the default for Spring Boot applications.
+As the public-facing service, Ryver Gateway runs on port `8080` -- the default for Spring Boot applications.
 To prevent conflicts, ensure that your client service sets a unique port number in its `application.yml`.

 ### Configuring the route

 To redirect a request to a certain client service, add an entry to `src/main/resources/application.yml`.

-For example, to redirect all requests for `localhost:8080/auth/...` to the authentication service with the name of `ryver-auth`:
+For example, to redirect all requests for `localhost:8080/auth/...` to the `ryver-auth` service:

 ```yml
 zuul: